Tech-a-Trons/FTC_Tech-a-trons/TeamCode/src/main/java/SammyStuff/Functions/Sammyfunctions/SammyFunctionPerms.md

-Copy and paste the stuff below to get access to all the commands
+Copy and paste the stuff below to get access to all the commands(variables are commented out because I dont know if you need them. so just in case)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 private SammyFunctions functions = new SammyFunctions(this);